How to find us

 The nearest train station to Maidstone Museum is Maidstone East, which is a simple two-minute walk through Brenchley Gardens.
 If you travel via the Medway Valley Line, alight at Maidstone Barracks and take a five-minute walk over the bridge, following the Maidstone East rail tracks to Maidstone East Station.

 Maidstone Museum is only a short walk from the Chequers Bus Station, taking approximately ten minutes.
 However, if you wish to continue by bus, you can take a short stroll from the Chequers Bus Station to King Street, Stop G, where you can catch the 503 or 85 towards Maidstone Town Centre.
 Disembark at the Royal Star Arcade or Brenchley Gardens stops, and take the short walk to the museum.

 Travel between museums

 From the Carriage Museum to Maidstone Museum, turn right as you exit the museum and take the first right at the large junction.
 Follow the traffic past the police station and cross the road near Gala Bingo.
 Walk up Gabriel’s Hill, and cross straight over onto Week Street.
-Turn left at Maplins and you will find Maidstone Museum on the right hand side.
+Turn left just before German Doner Kebab restaurant and you will see Maidstone Museum ahead of you on the right hand side.